GlowingRedSign/everytomestone/README.md

 Requires Python 2.x.

 <h3>Deployment</h3>
-Set up a Twitter app and obtain consumer token, consumer secret, access token, and access token secret for that app.
+Set up a Twitter app and obtain a consumer token, consumer secret, access token, and access token secret for that app.
 Enter these values in secret.py as the string values for the appropriate variables.
 Change the value of "wordlist" to the filename of the word list file you will use.
 Make sure that the file is read/write accessible.

 You can edit endings.py to add or remove any desired endings.
 One is chosen from the list at random and appended to the word it is chosen for without any modification.